CEG-TU-Delft/africarain-docs/docs/source/index.rst

 The African Rainfall Project derives accurate rainfall estimates over Sub-Saharan Africa, with the help of a high-resolution (1km) application of the Weather Research and Forecasting Model (WRF).

+Simulation data are made available for reuse under a __ license.
 For more information about the project and how to access the data, please see below.

 .. toctree::
    :maxdepth: 2